-where L is the linear dimension (e.g. length) and dL/dT is the rate of change of that linear dimension per unit change in temperature.
+where L is the linear dimension (e.g. length) and dL/ dT is the rate of change of that linear dimension per unit change in temperature.
 If the variation of the linear expansion coefficient with temperature is not very large, an average linear thermal expansion coefficient $\alpha_L$ over a temperature range is normally reported.
-The average thermal expansion coefficient over several indicators temperature ranges is shown Table 4.
-Figure 3 shows the increase with lineart expansion as a function of temperature.
+The average thermal expansion coefficient over several temperature indicator ranges is shown in Table 4.
+Figure 2 shows linear expansion increase as a function of temperature.